ian-whitestone/ian-whitestone.github.io/_posts/2020-01-03-Zappa-Zip-Callbacks.md

 ## Background

 I am currently using [Zappa](https://github.com/Miserlou/Zappa) to manage a suite of lambda functions I have running on Amazon Web Services (AWS) to support a slack application I built; [domi](https://domi.cloud/).
 If you aren't familiar with Zappa, it vastly simplifies the process of creating, deploying and updating lambda functions using a Python runtime.
-You can learn more from the [zappa blog](https://github.com/Miserlou/zappa-blog) or [this talk](https://ianwhitestone.work/slides/python-meetup-sept-2019.html) I gave at a Toronto Python meetup.
+You can learn more from the [zappa blog](https://github.com/Miserlou/zappa-blog) or [the slides](https://ianwhitestone.work/slides/python-meetup-sept-2019.html) from a talk I gave at a Toronto Python meetup.

 The configuration for each function is stored in the project's `zappa_settings.json` config file.
 I currently have 3 different lambda functions running to support my project.
 As a result, my `zappa_settings.json` looks something like this: